Aarception/Mo-information-security-portfolio/README.md

+##  Aspiration Cannot Continue To Be Governed As An Information Product, When Now Digitally Sold As A Consumer Good.

-# An Institution Is Not Capable of Dignity
+### *An Enterprise Is Not Capable of Dignity*

 That is the single presiding axiom of this entire process.
 Speaking ***ethics*** is a category ***error***, because a system does not have an ethical code whereas speaking ***liability*** is categorized, because there are ***legal*** obligations.